tssajo/Minify/TEST.md

     `npm update -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`

+    Please test that the installed Node.js CLI apps are available:

+    Open up a shell window (`Terminal` on Mac OS X, `CMD window` on Windows) then issue the following command, for example:

+    `cleancss --version`

+    If you get a version number displayed then you are in good shape.
+But if you get an error message such as `command not found` or something similar then the `cleancss` command is not available on your system and you must fix this!

-3. Install `Minify` for Sublime Text
+3. Install `Minify` for Sublime Text:

-  a) install via [Package Control](https://sublime.wbond.net/) (this is the recommended method)
+  a) install `Minify` via [Package Control](https://sublime.wbond.net/) (this is the recommended method)

     https://packagecontrol.io/packages/Minify

-  b) or install from GitHub directly (not recommended)
+  b) or you can install `Minify` from GitHub directly (this is NOT recommended)

     on Mac OS X:

-      git clone git://github.com/tssajo/Minify.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/Minify
+    `git clone git://github.com/tssajo/Minify.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/Minify`

-      Note: Replace "Sublime\ Text\ 2" with "Sublime\ Text\ 3" in the above command if you are using Sublime Text 3
+    Note: Replace "Sublime\ Text\ 3" with "Sublime\ Text\ 2" in the above command if you are using Sublime Text 2

     on Windows:

-      git clone git://github.com/tssajo/Minify.git %APPDATA%\Sublime Text 2\Packages\Minify
+    `git clone git://github.com/tssajo/Minify.git %APPDATA%\Sublime Text 3\Packages\Minify`

-      Note: Replace "Sublime Text 2" with "Sublime Text 3" in the above command if you are using Sublime Text 3
+    Note: Replace "Sublime Text 3" with "Sublime Text 2" in the above command if you are using Sublime Text 2

 Requirements
 ------------